 Essay forms must be fully completed using the link above for submission to be valid for the competition

 Entrants must agree to allow their essays to be published on the Dedman Distinguished Scholars Essay Competition website and in other materials

 Winners must agree to submit and allow brief biographical information to be posted on the Dedman Distinguished Scholars Essay Competition website and in other materials

 Winners will be required to create a UT EID and submit a payment address with the University.

-Students entering the competition are strongly encouraged to review the Writing Resources page to find information about how to craft an effective essay.
+Beginning in 2022, the DDSP will also host two Writing Workshops to help students prepare for the competition.
+Students entering the competition are strongly encouraged to attend these writing workshops.
+Students can also review the Writing Resources page to find information about how to craft an effective essay.
 The resources listed on that page are commonly provided to students at UT Austin to help them write effectively at the college level.
 Winning essays are expected to be written at that level as well, so all entrants should review and make use of the information provided when crafting their essays.